tldr-pages/tldr/pages/linux/kjv.md

 `kjv {{Genesis}}`

-- Open an individual chapter of a book:
+- Open a specific chapter of a book:

 `kjv Genesis 2`